timj-wood/timj-wood.github.io/_posts/2026-09-15-hawkes-processes.md

 # 1. Background

 Hawkes processes are a particularly interesting field of Mathematics - a stochastic process that bridges the gap between statistical and mechanistic models, and is extremely applicable to a diverse range of fields.
-Hawkes processes are very well deployed in finance, to analyse market volatility, but what I will focus on in this post is their applications to epidemiology.
+Hawkes processes are very well deployed in finance, for example they are estimate [transactional dataa volatility](https://arxiv.org/html/1502.04592v2), but what I will focus on in this post is their applications to epidemiology.

 A Hawkes process has conditional intensity